Getting in touch with Lufthansa: official channels brought together by AirHelp

 The exact procedure and time limits are available on the Lufthansa baggage help page.

-Baggage payouts and the role of AirHelp
+Payouts under the Montreal Convention and the role of AirHelp

 On most international flights, baggage rights fall under the Montreal Convention, which, depending on the circumstances, can allow passengers to claim up to roughly £1,550 in cases of: